prologic/timebox/README.md

 * Event Store: Stores the sequential set of Events that would be used to Hydrate an Aggregate, and the Raised Events created when successfully performing a Command against an Aggregate.

 * Hydrate: To Apply the set of Events necessary to bring an Aggregate to a desired state.
-Most of the time, that state will be *current*, and so all stored Events for will be Applied.
+Most of the time, that state will be *current*, and so all stored Events for the Aggregate will be Applied.

 * Typed Message Handler: A Message Handler designed to dispatch the handling of a Message to a specific Handler based on the Message's type.
-Multiple handlers may be registered per type.
+One may register multiple handlers per type.
 The dispatcher invokes the most recently registered handler first.
 Intermediate errors short-circuit the processing.

 * Typed Command Handler: A Command Handler designed to relay Command handling to a specific Handler based on the Command's type.
-Only a single handler may be registered per type.
+One may only register a single handler per type.

 ## Event Sourcing: One Possible Flow